-The Chair of Governors in this school is:

-Pauline Wallace E mail CONTACT : pauline.wallace@middleton.herts.sch.uk

-In the absence of the Chair of Governors, the Vice Chair should be contacted.
-The Vice Chair in this school is:

-NAME: Ben Riley E mail CONTACT: ben.riley@middleton.herts.sch.uk
+rnors in this school is: E mail CONTACT : pauline.wallace@middleton.herts.sch.uk the Chair of Governors, the Vice Chair should be contacted. this school is: a E mail CONTACT: gill.waceba@middleton.herts.sch.uk

 The person to whom an allegation is first reported should take the matter seriously and keep an open mind.
 S/he should not investigate or ask leading questions if seeking clarification; it is important not to make assumptions.
 Confidentiality should not be promised and the person should be advised that the concern will be shared on a 'need to know' basis only.